RFE/RL’s Kazakh Service: Radio Azattyq

 - The Kazakh Service has migrated fully to digital distribution, producing multimedia content for its Kazakh and Russian language website, mobile and social media sites, and YouTube page.

-- In December 2016, the service won the second place in the category “Best Bilingual Website” at the Award.kz-2016, the most prominent web award in the country.
-The same prize was given to Azattyq in 2015.
+- In 2016, the Service won second place in the category “Best Bilingual Website” at Award.kz-2016, the most prominent web award in the country.
+Azattyq received the same prize in 2015.

 Facts & Stats about Kazakhstan